ruihan-dong/Awesome-AMP-Design/README.md

 ## Comprehensive works (with comments)

 *in silico* mining/generation + *in vitro/in vivo* validations

+- *Uncovering encrypted antimicrobial peptides in health-associated Lactobacillaceae by large-scale genomics and machine learning (**Microbiome 2025**)*
+- *BroadAMP-GPT: AI-Driven generation of broadspectrum antimicrobial peptides for combating multidrug-resistant ESKAPE pathogens (**Gut Microbes 2025** | [code](https://github.com/LYRHeidi/BroadAMP-GPT))*
+    - Figure style looks like NBT 2022
+    - ❓”*S. aureus ATCC 29,213, E. coli ATCC 25,922*” Is the comma introduced in proof reading procedure?
+They appeared many times throughout the article…
+    - ❓Randomly select 15 peptides for experimental validation.
+The authors reported a success rate of 57%, but how was it calculated?
+    - ❓Surprisingly, MIC prediction models are all classifiers for ‘low-MIC’ or ‘high-MIC’ groups.
+Why did authors choose different thresholds (16 μg/mL for *E.coli* and 32 μg/mL for *S.aureus*)?
+To balance positive and negative samples?
+    - Two peptides were tested with several antibiotic-susceptible and antibiotic-resistant strains.
+    - The x-axis label of Fig.5 d-e should not be ‘times’.
+The units of both x and y axis are missing.

 - *Unveiling the evolution of antimicrobial peptides in gut microbes via foundation model-powered framework (**Cell Rep 2025** | [code](https://github.com/zjlab-BioGene/AMP-SEMiner))*
     - Develop a residue-level AMP predictor (fine-tuning ESM2) to directly mine encrypted AMPs from proteomes, instead of simply focusing on smORFs or proteolytic fragments.
 The computational validation is systematic.